junhaoliao/StudyHub/README.md

 4. Resources: regualr users can click on Resource button to access course resources.
 Both icon and list view are avaiable.

 ### `BillBoard`
+BillBoard functions like website chat room, where every regular user can communicate with each other.

+### `Ranking`
+Ranking page has top three courses that has most likes.
+Currently all courses are hardcoded.

+### `Profile`
+Profile page has all user inforamtion.

+## `Admin User`
+Admin page has two views only.
+An admin user has only one obligation - remove. <br />
+An admin user can remove any regular user. <br />
+An admin user can remove any content inside a course page. <br />
+An admin user can remove any content inside a billboard. <br />
+All these actions are done due to a regular user might upload irrelavent resources to the website.